The Grocery Store Solution for Unique and Beautiful Holiday Decor

 In modern times, when obtaining an orange, year-round, is as easy as making a quick trip to the grocery store, we may forget that fresh citrus was once a distinctly wintry treat.
 In the days before artificial lighting, of short days and cold nights, those colorful, sweet-smelling citrus fruits must’ve seemed like little balls of sunshine.
 So it’s no surprise, really, that there’s a close association between citrus and Christmas decor, particularly of the more traditional kind.
 Citrus at Christmas is starting to enjoy great popularity once again, and for good reason—it’s beautiful, it’s inexpensive, and it will make your home smell great.

-Another application of dried orange slices is to make a simple garland for either your tree or fireplace mantel.
-The pairing here by Homesong of citrus and jingle bells is festive yet simple enough to not be OTT.
+The pairing (above) by Homesong of citrus and jingle bells in a simple garland for either your tree or fireplace mantel is festive yet simple enough to not be OTT.

 Oranges are a gorgeous addition to this eucalyptus wreath from Louise Roe.
 (A eucalyptus wreath, she warns, will only last a couple of days, but the effect would be just as nice with traditional—or faux—greenery.)